Home

 This map transcends political boundaries and includes trails managed by RDNO, City of Vernon, District of Coldstream, and District of Lake Country.

-Ribbons of Green Trail Society does not warrant nor guarantee the accuracy, currency, correctness, and completeness of the information.
+Ribbons of Green Trails Society does not warrant nor guarantee the accuracy, currency, correctness, and completeness of the information.

 Persons accessing the map agree to and accept that their use of any information contained therein is entirely at their own risk.